mmdsharifi/personal-goals/resources/my-projects.md

 ## Road Map
 I learn and code every week a module for project and add it to AFSOON project too.

-### Sprint ONE : WEEK 1  //  9 - 14 مرداد // Focus on : Projects structure and grid
+### Sprint ONE : WEEK 1  //  7 - 14 Sharivar // Focus on : Projects structure and grid
 - learn to make responsive grid (lost)
   - see foundation grid component
   - see miligram grid and test